A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Multi-Sensor Multiplexing

+\sssec{Extracting Timing from an Ambient Two-Tone Carrier:} As Sec~\ref{sec:parallel} describes, encoding sensor values as PWM requires comparing them against a shared sawtooth timing reference, which sets the sampling rate for data acquisition across all onboard sensors.
+While this reference is typically generated by a local clock, \sysname derives it directly from an ambient two-tone RF carrier.
+Specifically, if the excitation source emits tones at $\omega_1$ and $\omega_2$ as shown in (Fig.\ref{fig:env_detect} (a)), the envelope of the received two-tone signal oscillates at the difference angular frequency $\omega_{\mathrm{env}} = |\omega_1-\omega_2|$.
+For example, tones at 915 MHz and 915.01 MHz yield an envelope frequency of 10 kHz; adjusting the tone spacing tunes the tag’s sampling rate on the fly.
+To obtain the envelope, \sysname uses a cascaded rectifier (HSMS285C) followed by a low-pass filter (Fig.\ref{fig:env_detect} (b)).

-\sssec{Accounting for Dynamic Radio Environments:} The envelope amplitude and DC offset of the received signal at the tag can fluctuate due to multipath fading and interference, potentially destabilizing the extracted timing reference.
-To address this, the envelope signal passes through a series capacitor to remove the DC offset before feeding into a ground-referenced comparator, which outputs a square wave independent of amplitude variations, as shown in Fig.~\ref{fig:env_detect} (c).
+\sssec{Accounting for Multipath and Sawtooth Generation:} The amplitude of the two-tone envelope can fluctuate with multipath, destabilizing the timing reference.
+To mitigate this, \sysname couples the envelope through a series of capacitors to remove the DC offset, then feeds it to a ground-referenced comparator that produces an amplitude-invariant square wave (see Fig.~\ref{fig:env_detect} (c)).
+This square wave is then passed through an RC differentiator and diode (1N4148) to generate narrow pulses that gate a constant-current source, producing a sawtooth used as the PWM timing reference (Fig.\ref{fig:env_detect} (d–e)).

-\sssec{Generating the Sawtooth Reference: }The extracted square wave in Fig.~\ref{fig:env_detect} (c) lacks the sharp transitions needed for precise sawtooth waveform generation.
-To address this, it is processed through an RC differentiator circuit followed by a diode (Fig.~\ref{fig:env_detect} (d)), producing narrow positive pulses at the rising edges of the square wave.
-These pulses maintain the exact timing frequency $f_{env}$ of the envelope and serve as precise timing markers for resetting the sawtooth waveform.
-Since the square wave’s amplitude remains unaffected by environmental interference, the extracted pulses are stable and consistently trigger an NPN transistor $Q_1$ to generate the sawtooth waveform (Fig.~\ref{fig:env_detect} (e)).

-\sssec{Adapting to Flexible Reference Frequencies:} \sysname is designed to interface with a wide range of sensors.
-Fixed-frequency onboard clocks limit adaptability, as different sensing applications may require varying timing frequencies for optimal performance.
-For example, biosignal monitoring operates at a few hertz, while ultrasonic tracking requires kilohertz-range frequencies.
-Adjusting the timing frequency dynamically enhances sensor compatibility while optimizing power consumption by aligning the sampling rate with application requirements.
-To achieve this, \sysname enables on-the-fly reference frequency tuning without hardware modifications by adjusting a tunable resistor $R_{set}$ on the tag, which regulates the charging current of the sawtooth waveform generator as shown in Fig.~\ref{fig:env_detect} (e).
-We detail the design in Appendix~\ref{sec:app_flex}.